 That's right.

-And when you have a career batting average of 347 back in the dead ball era, you listen to that guy, Carol, no question.
+And when you have a career batting average of 347, back in the Deadball era, you listen to that guy, Gary.

-When you were saying Star Jones, I was thinking Dion Warwick and the Psychic Friends Network.
+When you were saying Star Jones, I was thinking Deion Warwick and the Psychic Friends Network.

-Uh, but I think that's gonna be really, really, really difficult to have that comeback, even though we know it is the right thing to do.
+But I think that's going to be really, really, really difficult to have that come back, even though we know it is the right thing to do.

-But what happens whether, I mean, assuming it's not nine-o, let's go look, let's just walk down this choose our own adventure and say that the Democrats decide that they're going to take a different line on that.
+Whether, I mean, assuming it's not 9-0, let's go, let's just walk down this choose our own adventure and say that the Democrats decide that they're going to take a different line on that.

-Doesn't that get back to the issue of potentially court packing and them trying to delegitimatize the Supreme Court and say, oh, you know, this is political and we're in the in the wrong uh you know situation here.
+Doesn't that get back to the issue of potentially court packing and them trying to delegitimatize the Supreme Court and say, oh, you know, this is political and we're in the wrong, you know, situation here.

-And if they win back the Senate, uh well, they have the Senate, but if they keep the Senate and they win back the House and somehow Joe Biden wins reelection, then that is a Scenario that very easily could happen.
+And if they win back the Senate, well, they have the Senate, but if they keep the Senate and they win back the House and somehow Joe Biden wins reelection, then that is a scenario that very easily could happen.

 So, all right, Carol, I like where you're thinking here.

-But for the time being, at least, let's hear from uh that staunch Republican, uh, probably the next keynote speaker at CPAC, Claire McCaskill.
+But for this time being at least, let's hear from that staunch Republican, probably the next keynote speaker at CPAC, Claire McCaskill.

 Okay, she's not.